-Next, a classic assumption test was performed to verify and ensure that the model used met certain fundamental assumptions.
-These assumptions are crucial for ensuring the validity and reliability of the results obtained from the statistical model.
-If these basic assumptions are not met, the analytical results may become invalid, leading to incorrect conclusions.
+Next, a classic assumption test is performed to verify and ensure that the model used meets certain fundamental assumptions.
+These assumptions are crucial to ensure the validity and reliability of the results obtained from the statistical model.
+If these basic assumptions are not met, the analytical results may become invalid and lead to incorrect conclusions.